Aspen-13/MoodTracker/README.md

 - Emoji popup overlay
 - Fully responsive & clean UI
 - Highlights today's date
-- Ability to remove a mood if not needed
+- Ability to enter some text about how you feel

 Demo (https://mood-tracker-aspen13s-projects.vercel.app/)